Oaktree Specialty Lending (OCSL)

 If debt levels are too high, there could be difficulties in meeting obligations, especially during economic downturns or periods of rising interest rates if the debt has variable-rate payments.

-12. Key Takeaways from Oaktree Specialty Lending’s Q3 Results
+11. Key Takeaways from Oaktree Specialty Lending’s Q4 Results

-It was good to see Oaktree Specialty Lending narrowly top analysts’ revenue expectations this quarter.
-On the other hand, its AUM slightly missed.
-Overall, this print was mixed.
-The stock remained flat at $13.33 immediately after reporting.
+It was encouraging to see Oaktree Specialty Lending beat analysts’ AUM expectations this quarter.
+On the other hand, its EPS missed.
+Overall, this quarter could have been better.
+The stock remained flat at $12.12 immediately after reporting.

-Oaktree Specialty Lending falls short of our quality standards.
+We see the value of companies driving economic growth, but in the case of Oaktree Specialty Lending, we’re out.
 Although its revenue growth was impressive over the last five years, it’s expected to deteriorate over the next 12 months and its declining pre-tax profit margin shows the business has become less efficient.
-And while the company’s AUM growth was solid over the last five years, the downside is its TBVPS has declined over the last five years.
+And while the company’s AUM growth was solid over the last five years, the downside is its declining EPS over the last five years makes it a less attractive asset to the public markets.